 School Extra Milers

-The Extra Miler award is presented to individuals who consistently go beyond their job expectations, who represent the schools/school system in a positive manner and who also affect the school and community.
+The Extra Miler award is given to individuals that consistently go beyond job expectations and who are a positive representative for the school and/or school system.